-Comparing the results to the examined wage setting models, the results are consistent with a model of union-mediated outsourcing.
+Comparing the results to the examined wage setting models, the results are consistent with the model of union-mediated outsourcing.
 The reallocation of rents to the lowest-wage workers suggest firms seek union approval for outsourcing.
-In order to get approval, all workers' wages increase, but firms share more rents with low-wage remainers.
-While firm-level unions cannot legally bargain over wages in Germany, Doellgast and Green (2007) demonstrate that German firms do discuss outsourcing plans with works-councils, and the presence of a collective bargaining agreement (CBA) allows unions to extract concessions.
-I examine this directly by comparing whether the effect of outsourcing on remainers is stronger in firms with a CBA prior to the outsourcing event.
-In firms with a CBA, outsourcing increases remainers' earnings by 6%.
+In order to get approval, firms compensate remainers by increasing all workers' wages.
+This compensation results in low-wage workers capturing more rents than high-wage workers.
+While firm-level unions (works-councils) cannot legally bargain over wages in Germany, Doellgast and Green (2007) demonstrate that German firms discuss outsourcing plans with works-councils, and that presence of a collective bargaining agreement (CBA) allows works-councils to extract concessions.
+This model also predicts that firms with weaker unions will not need to compensate remainers.
+This prediction is tested directly by comparing whether the effect of outsourcing on remainers is stronger in firms with a CBA prior to the outsourcing event.
+In firms with a CBA, outsourcing increases remainers' earnings by 6% relative to the control group.
 In firms without a CBA, outsourcing decreases remainers' short-term earnings by 3% relative to the control group, though long-term earnings are unaffected.
 This decline is consistent with previous discussions on the role of outsourcing in reducing some remainers' wages.
-(Doellgast and Green, 2007) The evidence shows that the presence of a CBA allows for workers to capture additional rents during outsourcing.
+(Doellgast and Green, 2007; Goldschmidt and Schmieder, 2017) The evidence shows that the presence of a CBA allows for workers to capture additional rents during outsourcing.
 When German firms outsource in the presence of a CBA, remainers are compensated.
 When there is no CBA, remainers' wages drop in the short-term.
-This result demonstrates the important role that collective bargaining plays in wage setting in the German labor market.
+This result demonstrates the important role that collective bargaining plays in wage setting and rent allocation in the German labor market.